Webflow-Examples/code-components-examples/pricing-quote-calculator/README.md

 ## Features

-- User input fields exposed as props to allow setting defaults from Webflow or URL query params
+- User input fields are exposed as component props.
+Enabling Webflow users to set defaults in the Webflow designer
+- Additionally, defaults can be set via URL query parameters enabling:
-  - Prefill values based on personalization
+  - Prefilled values based on personalization
-  - Perform A/B testing on text such as the title or CTA button with dynamic-bound values at runtime
+  - A/B testing on text such as the title or CTA button with dynamic-bound values at runtime
 - Client-side calculations for monthly premium estimation
 - [TailwindCSS](https://tailwindcss.com/) with [DaisyUI](https://daisyui.com/) as a Tailwind plugin
 - Vite project setup

 ## Getting started